 Hard fungal nails are one of many symptoms of toenail fungus.
 Normal, healthy nails should have no issues being trimmed or groomed.
 These nails are normally associated with a particular look, and anything deviating from it could indicate that something is wrong.
 Nails that are in good health will appear clear.
 The nail reveals the pink or brown skin that lies underneath it.

-Symptom of Toenail Fungus
+Symptoms of Toenail Fungus

-Hard fungal nails are just one of many symptoms of toenail fungus symptoms that should be monitored.
+Hard fungal nails are just one of many symptoms of toenail fungus that should be monitored.
 Discoloration, or a change in the color of the nail, is usually one of the most common and first to appear symptoms of a fungus.
 The first signs of this change in the nail’s color will usually start as a small dot or stripe on the surface of the toenail.
 As the toenail fungus infection continues without being treated effectively, the discoloration under the nail can grow to cover a larger portion of the nail.

 When the fungus is left untreated for a long period of time, the entire nail will often become covered in the color.
 Other visible aesthetic damages can happen to the nail aside from discoloration.
 Some other common symptoms of a toenail fungus infection include nail brittleness, cracking, and detachment from the nail bed.